At Melbourne Zoo, you can meet over 300 different species from around the world, only minutes from the city centre!

 Here are just some of the animal attractions and exhibits you won’t want to miss.

-The Butterfly House offers one of the zoo’s most loved – and magical – experiences, inviting you to enter the world of Australia’s tropical and subtropical butterflies.
+The Butterfly House offers one of the zoo’s most loved – and magical – experiences.
+Immerse yourself in the lush vegetation that is home to hundreds of spectacularly coloured native butterflies.

-Our award-winning Trail of the Elephants invites visitors into an Asian village and garden setting, also home to our five Asian Elephants.
+Our award-winning trail of the elephants invites visitors into an Asian village and garden setting which is home to our five Asian Elephants.

 At our Orang-utan Sanctuary, you can visit the orang-utans in their treetop home.
 Walk the elevated boardwalk and watch them behave as they would in the wild: climbing, swinging, nesting and feeding high off the ground.

 Wild Sea, Melbourne Zoo’s biggest ever exhibit, showcases the natural beauty and animal inhabitants of Victoria’s coast and ocean, including penguins and seals.

 Baboon Lookout offers uninterrupted views through glass and across moats.
 You can watch the baboons play, groom and search for food on their grassland savannah, surrounded by large rocky outcrops, pools and palms.

 The Zoological Gardens at Melbourne Zoo are among Victoria’s most treasured gardens.
 Take your time to amble through our grounds and enjoy the natural beauty and carefully cultivated landscape.